pmunts/muntsos/README.txt

     on Linux 6.12 LTS.
 Most things seem to be working except HDMI and internal WiFi.
 I have been testing with a Broadcom WiFi Adapter and Two Port Hub I got years ago for the Raspberry Pi Zero.
+-   3 January 2025 -- Upgraded the Raspberry Pi Linux kernel to 6.6.69.
+    Got the Orange Pi Zero 2W console on USB keyboard / HDMI monitor working.
+Modified /etc/inittab to support four virtual terminals on HDMI video target platforms.
+Changed the kernel default printk quiet priority level to 2, to suppress most printk noise to the console.
+    Added support for importing settings from /etc/sysctl.conf.

 Quick Setup Instructions for the Impatient